adaptingadapting/Holberton-SpeedrunAllChecksPercent/903pointers_arrays_strings/README.md

 task 4 i combined strlen into this one and putchar and made a simple function i think this has to be a pretty good way to go about this

 task 5 took me the longest, it was a silly little problem and i made it big sadly, but not that big, i managed in thirty minutes probably

+task 6 took me only arounnd 4 minutes in comparision, so thats good